miguelclean/dotfiles/vim/README.md

 Requires Vundle.vim which is available from github.

-I found the foloowing on vim.org.
+I found the following on vim.org.

 * syntax/htmljinja.vim
 * syntax/jinja.vim